Kei language: Geography

 Keiese is mainly spoken in the Kei archipelago in Maluku Tenggara (The Southeast Moluccas), belonging to the province of Maluku, Indonesia.
-It has a population of around 140.000 people (source unknown), half of which lives in the only two cities, Tual and Langgur: respectively the Islamic and Christian capitals of the archipelago.
+It has a population of around 140.000 people, half of which lives in the only two cities, Tual and Langgur: respectively the Islamic and Christian capitals of the archipelago.
 Both cities belong to the Kei Kecil district.
 The other half of the population lives in the coastal villages of the archipelago.

 Classification

-Keiese is an Austronesian language, traditionally grouped in the Central Malayo-Polynesian (CMP) language family that knows several subgroups, one of which is Kei-Tanimbar.
+Keiese is an Austronesian language, traditionally grouped in the Central Malayo-Polynesian (CMP) language family that knows several subgroups, one of which is the Kei-Tanimbar languages.
 This tiny family splits up one more time into Yamdena-Onin and Kei-Fordata, the latter of which contains Keiese.
 The main dialects are the Northern and Southern Mainland dialects, spoken on Kei Besar, and the Islands Dialect, spoken on the other islands.
 The Islands Dialect has some sub dialects, of which the Kei Kecil dialect has the most speakers and prestige.
 All grammatical descriptions in this article are derived from the Kei Kecil dialect.